List of Lupin III soundtracks: Lupin vs The Clone

-Also known as Secret of Mamo outside Japan, Lupin vs The Clone was the first Lupin film to be released.
-Lupin vs The Clone Music File was released by Columbia under the "Lupin III Chonicle" brand on November 19, 2003.
+Also known as The Mystery of Mamo outside Japan, Lupin vs The Clone was the first Lupin film to be released.
+Lupin vs The Clone Music File was released by Columbia under the "Lupin III Chronicle" brand on November 19, 2003.

 Castle of Cagliostro Music File

 Castle of Cagliostro Music File was released on CD by Columbia Music Entertainment on May 21, 2003.
 The catalog number is COCX-32227.The album contains additional tracks that were recorded during production but never used.

 Legend of the Gold of Babylon

 Farewell to Nostradamus

 The soundtrack for the film Farewell to Nostradamus was released on CD by VAP on July 1, 1995.
 The catalog number is VPCG-84254.

 Dead or Alive

-The soundtrack for Dead or Alive was released on July 1, 1996 by VAP.
+The soundtrack for Dead or Alive was released on July 1, 1996, by VAP.
 The catalog number is VPCG-84605.